Distributed Load Balancing with Workload-Dependent Service Rates: Introduction

 \subsection{Contributions}

-Routing the jobs to a connected backend with the shortest expected latency can lead to suboptimal outcomes.
-See Appendix~\ref{apx: failure of expected latency} for a detailed discussion based on Pigou's Example \citep{pigou2017economics}.
 We develop a simple distributed load balancing policy called the Greatest Marginal Service Rate policy (GMSR), which facilitates coordination among the frontends and achieves stability and asymptotic latency optimality under minimal assumptions on the problem setting.
 Our stability analysis introduces a novel Lyapunov function and relies on a combinatorial argument, which may be of independent interest.